marcanog/Azure-CSsharp/CsharpProjects/TestProject/Exercise15/Info.md

 4. Menu selections: write the code for a switch-case structure that establishes separate code branches for each menu option.
 5. Code branches: write placeholder within the menu item branches that provides user feedback until app features are developed.
 6. Verification test: perform verification tests for the code that you develop in this exercise.

+Your application will use boolean expressions, selection statements and iteration statesments to implement the features of a design specification.
+As you develop the application, you'll need to scope variables at the appropiate level.

+#### Project overview

+You're working on the Contoso Pets Application, an app that helps place pets in new homes.
+The specifications for your application are:

+* Create a C# console application.
+* Store application data in a multidimensional string array name OurAnimals.